-Repeat steps 1 through 2 and step 3 above to enable a light or custom theme on your Windows 11 computer.
+Repeat steps 1 to 4 above to enable a light or custom theme on your Windows 11 computer.
 Select the light or custom theme that best suits your requirements.

 How to Turn On or Turn Off Windows 11 Dark Mode via Registry Editor?